-Recent studies show machinists are the technicians highest in demand by Missouri manufacturers - and excellent employment opportunities are predicted for highly skilled machinists through the year 2005 and beyond.
+Recent studies show machinists are the technicians highest in demand by Missouri manufacturers - and excellent employment opportunities are predicted for highly skilled machinists.

-At SFCC, the machine tool technology program is designed to prepare students for a variety of machining-related occupations, such as machine operators, machine setters, machinists, and tool and die makers, which represent different skills and different skill levels.
+At SFCC, an AAS in Manufacturing Technology with emphasis in Precision Machining Technology prepares students for a variety of machining-related occupations, such as machine operators, machine setters, machinists, and tool and die makers, which represent different skills and different skill levels.

-Both short-term certificates and a two-year associate of applied science degree are available.
+Both an AAS and short-term certificates are available.
 Courses are offered during daytime and evening hours to fit your schedule.

-The Machine Tool Technology Professional Certificate gives the student machine shop skills including conventional and CNC machining processes.
+The Professional Certificate in Machine Tool Technology gives the student machine shop skills including conventional and CNC machining processes.
 There is a strong emphasis on preparing the students for entry-level employment in the machine shop industry, including CNC operators and setup, manual machining, CAD/CAM and inspection.

 Gainful Employment Disclosure: Click for more information about our graduation rates, the median debt of students who completed the program, and other important information.